Handling Tariffs & Duty on Imported Yachts

 Clear Options | Flexible Planning | Fully Legal Solutions

-plan to cruise during your first few seasons of ownership.
+Importing a new yacht, especially one built in China or Taiwan, means navigating U.S. tariffs and import duty.
+These rules can change over time, and the financial impact depends on where the yacht is built, how it is registered, and where you plan to cruise during your first few seasons of ownership.
 Our mission is simple: Turn a complex tariff environment into a clear, manageable set of options.

 Two Key Decision Points

-1. When the Yacht Is Ordered
+1. When the Yacht is Ordered

-At the time of order, we discuss your cruising plans, select a primary and
+At the time of order, we discuss your cruising plans, select a primary and backup tariff strategy, and include flexible, protective language in your purchase agreement.

-2. Before the Yacht Ships (90–120 Days Before Departure)
+2. Before the Yacht Ships (90 - 120 days before departure)

 Shortly before the yacht leaves the yard, we hold a review meeting.
-We update
+We update the plan based on:

 - Current tariff and duty rates